dvinay486/MAD_Practicals/checkboxradiobutton/INSTRUCTIONS.md

 3. Select your skills using Checkboxes.
 4. Select your gender using Radio Buttons.
 5. Click **Submit** to see the summary at the bottom.

-## Practical Outcomes (PO)
-- Students will understand how to implement multiple-choice selection using CheckBox.
-- Students will understand how to implement single-choice selection using RadioButton and RadioGroup.
-- Students will learn how to handle UI events in Kotlin.